nsmspotlight/ver0/README.md

 >     `ver0` has the ability to pick one of these subsets.
 By default,
 >     it will pick all 36 nodes to run the pipeline; one can explicitly
 >     select this mode by running `./ver0 run -a` or `./ver0 run --all`.
->     This checks if the correaltor is running, and will prevent it from
+>     This checks if the correlator is running, and will prevent it from
 >     running if it is not already doing so.
 If one wishes to run the
 >     analysis on just the 4 nodes in `nodes.list.ltd`, then one should
 >     run the pipeline with `./ver0 run -r` or